AviatrixSystems/Docs/HowTos/tgw_route_limit.rst

  *Dec 18 00:29:28.213: BGP: ses global 169.254.11.233 (0x7F36A1AF6C60:1) Reset (BGP Notification received).
  *Dec 18 00:29:28.213: BGP: 169.254.11.233 went from Established to Closing

-These messages show that TGW exceeds its route limit (100) and sends a BGP reset message to CSR.
+The above messages show that when TGW exceeds its route limit (100) and it sends a BGP reset message to CSR.

 BGP connection becomes idle after these messages.